 The options below represent the most practical water sourcing methods available to the average homegrower, but keep in mind that other sources are available.

 Contrary to popular belief, using unfiltered tap water on cannabis is not a death sentence for plants.
 This type of water varies greatly depending on the municipality and its water treatment protocols.

 Some cities use incredibly hard water with high levels of contaminants such as chlorine, calcium, and magnesium.
 While water with a low ppm concentration of these chemicals won’t necessarily kill a plant, it can have a negative impact on the biological activity in organic soil.

 One trick to rid water of chlorine is to let your water sit out for 24-48 hours.
-Doing so will allow ample time for the chemical to evaporate, making tap water usable for growing.
+Doing so will allow ample time for chemicals to evaporate, making tap water usable for growing.

 Tap water is inexpensive, meaning it’s easy to scale.
 Also, there’s little labor involved in using tap water after the ppm and pH are adjusted.

 This option may not be available for growers living in cities with heavily treated water systems.
 Organic growers will also find that chemicals in treated water may have a negative impact on biological life in soil.

 Water collection systems

 You can create a system to collect rainwater or gray water.
 These systems work very well under the right circumstances and can be both inexpensive and environmentally friendly.